Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 String currStr = "";

-// if this string is a message, then the variable will be set to True
+// if this line is a message, then the variable will take the value True

 boolean isStringMessage = false;